 Installation

-Pick the install path that matches how you work locally.
-The user-facing CLI is jetty via Composer or PHAR (PHP 8.2+).
+The fastest way to install Jetty is the global install script.
+It installs the jetty CLI so it works from any directory.
 You need a server name and token from Bridge (see Getting started in the app for copy-paste lines for this deployment).

 Ingress (tunnel entry on your network) runs as a separate process — jetty-edge (Go binary from cli-v* GitHub Release assets jetty-cli-*, or build from this repo / Docker), not the same as the PHP jetty developer command.
-Operators deploy it behind TLS; see Network and edge deployment.
+Operators deploy it behind TLS.

 After install, configure the client, then share a local site—see Sharing local sites for port vs --site (local upstream) examples.